-- H15.1 Development proposals to provide new employment space, including through the conversion or division of existing employment space and the creation of new premises will be supported, subject to considerations of traffic generation, parking, noise and other forms of pollution, and provided they respect the character of their surroundings by way of scale and design. - H15.2 All conversions or divisions of existing employment space or developments of new employment space should be designed to accommodate up to date information and communications infrastructure.
+- H13.1 Development proposals to provide new employment space, including through the conversion or division of existing employment space and the creation of new premises will be supported, subject to the following criteria: - they do not generate unacceptable traffic generation, parking, noise and other forms of pollution; and - their scale and design respect the character of the immediate locality. - H13.2 All conversions or divisions of existing employment space or developments of new employment space should be designed to accommodate up to date information and communications infrastructure.